 - The minimum driver age is 18 with no maximum age.

 - Drivers must reside outside the European Union.

 - You can pick up the vehicle at one location and drop it off at another.

 - Make sure to start the booking process through <AutoEurope> at least 3 weeks before the needed rental date.
 The sooner you start, the more likely you’ll be in receiving the vehicle you’re requesting.

-- You will most likely receive the vehicle with very little gas/petrol in it.
+- You will most likely receive a vehicle with very little gas/petrol in it.
 Plan on visiting a gas/petrol station within the first 50 miles of driving.
-You CAN, however, return the vehicle with even less gas than you originally received!
+You can, however, return the vehicle with even less gas than you originally received!

 - You’re not limited to the number of people that can drive the car.
 Since you technically own the car anyone in your party can drive it and will be covered by fully comprehensive insurance.

 The dealer does make a small profit in selling one of these leases but their major profit comes after the vehicle is returned and they get to resell it.
 There is a French law that applies a considerably lower sales tax to vehicles that have been owned for a minimum number of days.

 These short-term auto lease programs allow dealers to put thousands of these “gently” pre-owned vehicles (less the one I drove) on the market, thus lowering the effective cost of their vehicles.
 Additionally, they increase sales (which I’m sure some CEO somewhere in France received a big fat bonus from.)

 Of course, the French government likes to see French businesses selling more vehicles, and it likes to encourage tourists to visit France, so it extends a separate law to make these leases tax-free on the condition that only non-EU residents may purchase these types of leases.